 Age Chart Skills Focus

-4-5 Fun Games and Scrimmages for self-teach.
+4-5 Fun Games and Scrimmages for self-teaching.
 They will slowly watch and learn.
 Introduce 2 passing/scoring options which should be inside push pass & laces.
 They will have one style that is better so be patient, no need for correction yet.
 If you want to do reps in the yard or park by letting them practice each 10 times or more, but just don’t correct them in games or scrimmage.

 6-7 Introduce how to pass with the inside of the foot as well as the laces, but only expect 95% to be good at 1.
 Also practicing lots of dribbling skills/ball control.